jklymak/PythonFromMatlabTutorial/README.md

 This repository has pages for a tutorial I am preparing to bring expert Matlab users quickly up to speed in using the python scientific stack.

+## Date: 14 July 0900-1200

+Via Zoom (link to be sent via email)  Contact me if interested in joining: jklymak@uvic.ca

 ## Scope
 1. Basic python, ipython, [jupyter](https://jupyter.org) notebooks
 2. Data types